 (c) report to the Vancouver Minor Hockey Association Board at the regular meetings.

-69.2 The Volunteer Coordinator shall:

-(a) manage the volunteer requirements of the Association;

-(b) maintain the mandatory volunteer commitments of members as determined by the Directors; and

-(c) report to the Vancouver Minor Hockey Association Board at the regular meetings.

 AND

 WHEREAS, the Election of Third Vice-President will henceforth occur only in even numbered years and the membership desire to elect a Third Vice-President;

 BE IT RESOLVED, as a special resolution, that the membership may at this 2019 general meeting, elect for term of one year, a Third Vice-President.